-Microsoft effectively defined the nature of modern computer communications in the 1990s and early 2000s, though it has since lost its crown to Google and Apple.
+Microsoft effectively defined the nature of modern computing in the 1990s, though it later lost its crown to Google and Apple.
 Bill Gates and his colleagues didn't invent computers, the graphical interface or internet browsing.
 But they came to dominate most users' experience of all three in the 1990s and 2000s.
 As a result, for several years, Microsoft was the world's most valuable corporation, with a market capitalisation bigger than businesses five times its size by revenues.
-However, it was also the industry's most hated entity, juggling a string a lawsuits from smaller rivals it had elbowed into oblivion.
+However, it was also the industry's most hated entity, juggling a string of lawsuits from smaller rivals it had elbowed into oblivion.
 More recently, peace has broken out at Microsoft.
 This partly because the company worked hard to rebuild bridges, using part of its huge cash stockpile to settle legal rows with rivals and forge strategic alliances.
 But just as important was the fact that its role as the big bad giant of the industry was to some extent transferred to new challengers - Google, for a while, and later Facebook.
 Microsoft has attempted to keep pace with these rivals with a string of high-priced - but often ill-fated - acquisitions including internet advertising giant aQuantive, online phone service Skype, and Nokia mobile phones.
 Skype continues but Microsoft shuttered its mobile handset business in 2017.
 Search engine Bing and tablet Surface have also struggled at times to justify their existence, while the Xbox gaming business has proved mercurial, soaring one year, then plunging the next.
 More recent acquisitions include software developers' portal Github in 2018, gaming studio ZeniMax and speech recognition developer Nuance Communications in 2021, for a combined total of over $35bn.
 Yet the oldest products are still Microsoft's bread and butter.
 Despite their age, Windows and Office continue to dominate most PC users' daily activities.
 The company's biggest acquisition to-date was business-oriented social network LinkedIn in 2016 for a mammoth $27bn.
 After a slow start, it is gradually beginning to justify its purchase.
 The new joker in the pack is Microsoft's cloud computing platform Azure.
 It has quietly come to dominate its market in both revenues and profitability, prompting an unexpected spike in Microsoft's share price.
 After topping a market valuation of $1 trillion in 2019, it became, just two years later, only the second US company (after Apple) to achieve a market valuation in excess of $2 trillion.
 The rebirth of Microsoft has been overseen by Satya Nadella, who succeeded Steve Ballmer as CEO in 2014.
 For the year to June 2021, Microsoft reported record revenues of $168.1bn and best-ever profits of $61.3bn.

 Account assignments & selected contact information